cisocrgroup/Resources/manuals/pocoto-manual.md

 the profile file you generated with the `--out_xml` switch.

 \pocoto{} should start to import the profile.
 Be patient, this can take some time.
-After the import is finished you have a language profile for your OCRed document ready as if you would have ordered one from a profiler web service.
+After the import is finished you have an error profile for your OCRed document ready as if you would have ordered one from a profiler web service.

-## The language profile for your OCRed document
+## The error profile for your OCRed document
-After you have have equipped yourself with a language profile for your OCRed document using any of the two previously described methods, \pocoto{} now has some additional features available that will help you to correct misspelled words.
+After you have have equipped yourself with an error profile for your OCRed document using any of the two previously described methods, \pocoto{} now has some additional features available that will help you to correct misspelled words.
 Be aware though, that the profile is not always correct.
 The